airbus/scikit-decide/python/docs/guide/_domainspec.md

 ::: tip
-Whenever an existing domain (environment, simulator...) needs to be wrapped instead of implemented fully in AIRLAPS (e.g. compiled ATARI games), Memoryless can be used because the domain memory (if any) would be handled externally.
+Whenever an existing domain (environment, simulator...) needs to be wrapped instead of implemented fully in scikit-decide (e.g. compiled ATARI games), Memoryless can be used because the domain memory (if any) would be handled externally.
 :::